 - Identify precautions, protective measures, and the types of support systems used at an excavation site

-- Identify soil types as outline in the regulation
+- Identify soil types as outlined in the regulation

 - Identify hazards such as standing water, seepage of water, soil changes during excavation

 - Recognize cave-in protection requirements and identify proper procedures to keep employees safe on an excavation site

 Workers working in or around trenches or on construction sites with trenches.
 Supervisors, lead hands, and construction site managers can all benefit from this training.